conradk71/MiniProject/README.md

 Required Programs: Python3, SPAdes, Prokka, Bowtie2, TopHat, Cufflinks

 Instructions: Download Wrapper.py and move to desired location.
-Use python command: python3 Wrapper.py.
+Use terminal command: python3 Wrapper.py.
 This will execute the Wrapper/Pipeline, which will generate a new directory for results called ~/OptionA_Conrad_Kurowski in the current path.
 WARNING: this pipeline uses computationally intensive programs.
 Please allow pipeline to fully execute before attempting to close.
 Some steps, such as TopHat, can take hours to complete.

 Output: